-In 1979 he attended Central Saint Martins where he first set up his eponymous label.
-He opened his business by selling to Bergdorf’s, Neiman Marcus, Bloomingdales and Saks.
-From 1982 to 1999 his business was predominantly driven by wholesaling to America, apart from one shop in London - Lucienne Phillips in Knightsbridge - who exclusively supported British designers.
+In 1979 he attended Central Saint Martins, setting up his eponymous label whilst still a student.
+Selling couture evening gowns to Bergdorf’s, Neiman Marcus, Bloomingdales and Saks, from 1982 to 1999 his business was predominantly driven by the American market, with Lucienne Phillips in Knightsbridge championing Tomasz and other British designers.

-In 1990 he opened his first shop on Pont Street.
-He then moved to Sloane Street in 1996.
-He was backed by Asprey for over 7 years until the luxury brand portfolio disbanded.
-Under Asprey’s tenure, Starzewski expanded a Ready to Wear tailoring distribution which put him on the map as a label in the UK.
-With them he created a proper tailoring and Ready-To-Wear business and his designs were sold to over 70 shops in the UK.
+In 1990 he opened his first shop on Pont Street followed by a move to Sloane Street in 1996.
+Under Asprey’s tenure, Tomasz expanded his business to include Ready to Wear daywear and tailoring for the first time, which put him on the map in the U.K. with his designs being sold to over 70 shops worldwide.

 Setting up on his own once again in 2000, Tomasz first opened his showroom in Stanhope Mews West, then back to Belgravia in 2004, where he continues to concentrate on his core business of couture Made to Measure evening gowns, cocktail dresses and day dresses, which are all hand made in his London atelier.